India Urges Private Investment in Coal Projects Amid Surging Electricity Demand

 Since August, India has witnessed an 18% to 20% year-on-year increase in energy demand.
 The government anticipates this upward trajectory to persist, projecting at least a 6% annual rise until the end of the decade.

 During the meeting, Minister Singh revealed new estimates predicting India's peak power demand to reach 335 gigawatts by 2030, compared to the current 240 gigawatts.
-Singh emphasized that coal-based power stations would play a crucial role in meeting the majority of the peak-hour demand, citing the costlier nature of storage technologies to support solar and wind-based energy generation.
+Singh emphasized that coal-based power stations would play a crucial role in meeting the majority of the peak-hour electricity demand, citing the costlier nature of storage technologies to support solar and wind-based energy generation.

 All sources from the meeting requested anonymity as they were not authorized to speak to the media.
 Singh reiterated that despite the addition of coal-based capacity, India remains committed to its climate goals, aiming to shift to 50% non-fossil-based power capacity, as the country concurrently expands its renewable energy projects.